spring-media/adsolutions-implementationReference/QA/adalert.md

 It will load a javascript file that checks the placements on the page and sum them up in a small box to the top left corner.

-The code is written in plain javascript so each browser on each device will accept it, and theirfore it also works on mobile devices or tablets.
+The code is written in plain javascript so each browser on each device will accept it, and therefore it also works on mobile devices or tablets.

 ##### Please don't modify this code and use it "as is".
 ```